olha-leskiv/vm-dashboard/README.md

 ## Accessibility

 The app has been audited against WCAG 2.2 AA.
-Fixes applied:

 ---